TheGeekExplorer/GTIN-Validation/README.md

 This function checks the validity of GTIN-8, GTIN-12, GTIN-13, and GTIN-14 using the check digit.

-A number of classes/functions have been written in different languages, such as Javascript, PHP, Ruby, TSQL, and VB6/VBA - the supported list :-
+A number of classes/functions have been written in different languages, such as Java, PHP, Ruby, Javascript, TSQL, and VB6/VBA - the supported list :-

 ### Languages Supported

-    Javascript, PHP, Ruby, TSQL, and VB (VB6/VBA).
+    Java, PHP, Ruby, TSQL, Javascript, and VB (VB6/VBA).

 ##### Partial Implementation

-    GO,TSQL
+    GO